 Each applicant is only eligible for one McEwen award, so students should apply for only one or two awards with criteria that are most pertinent to their specific situation.
 If their application better reflects the criteria of another McEwen award, they may receive a more suitable award.

 Applicants must submit a written personal statement that explains how personal experiences and achievements reflecting the specific criteria of the award.
+PLEASE READ EACH AWARD DESCRIPTION LISTED BELOW so that personal statements are pertinent to those that are being applied for.
 Each applicant should submit one personal statement for each award that is being applied for as there are different areas of focus for each award.
 All submitted information will be held in confidence by the JO Scholarship Committee.
 Please include any information that would be significant to the application, such as the following information:

 - To supplement the financial information provided on the JO Scholarship Application, is there any further confidential information that reflects financial need, especially if that need may make it difficult or impossible for to pursue post-secondary education at this time?